Sling TV review

 - No web application

-Sling TV plans and pricing
+Sling TV packages and pricing

-Choosing a Sling TV plan
+Choosing a Sling TV package

-Sling TV Packages
+Sling TV pricing and packages

 *One stream for Orange channels, and up to three streams for Blue channels